codalab/codalab-competitions/docs/DEV.md

 ```

 This will start the database.
 Note that later this command will also be used to start
-the whole development environment without having install any package.
+the whole development environment without having to install any package.

 ### 3. Configure Django